Interview with Gilbert Gray

 Description

-Gilbert Gray grew up in Dunfermline, joining the Air Training Corps before enlisting in the Royal Air Force as a flight engineer in 1940, aged 18 years.
+Gilbert Gray grew up in Dunfermline, joined the Air Training Corps before enlisting in the Royal Air Force as a flight engineer in 1940, aged 18 years.
 He trained at RAF St Athan in Wales, graduated as a sergeant and was posted onto Lancasters.
 He completed his training on 1654 Heavy Conversion Unit at RAF Wigsley and No. 5 Lancaster Finishing School at RAF Syerston before arriving at 106 Squadron, RAF Metheringham, in May 1944.
-He describes his first operation, to an ammunition factory in France and then the hectic pre and post D-Day activity in June 1944.
+He describes his first operation to an ammunition factory in France and then the hectic pre and post D-Day activity in June 1944.
 He talks about surviving attacks by Fw 190s, predicted Flak, the phenomena of St. Elmo’s Fire, and landing with a burst mainwheel tyre.
-He also speaks about coming back off leave to find empty beds and of a friend’s premonition of survival after being shot down.
+He also speaks about returning from leave to find empty beds and of a friend’s premonition of survival after being shot down.
 Gilbert tells of the crew’s nerves as they approached the last operation of their tour and the wrench of splitting up the closely-knit crew afterwards.
-Posted to 1660 HCU he saw the Lancasters replace Stirlings for training and took part in the first post-war air show at RAF Swinderby.
-Remustering to an administration role, Gilbert was posted to India and spent a leisurely year playing lots of sport before returning to Britain to work with a ‘grumpy’ flight sergeant until his demobilsation in February 1947.
+Posted to 1660 HCU, he saw the Lancasters replace Stirlings for training and took part in the first post-war air show at RAF Swinderby.
+Re-mustering to an administration role, Gilbert was posted to India and spent a leisurely year playing lots of sport before returning to Britain to work with a ‘grumpy’ flight sergeant until his demobilisation in February 1947.
 He also recounts how, in 2014, he helped a Dutch school identify a part from a crashed Lancaster and wrote a speech for a Lancaster crew memorial service, held in Holland.

 Creator